minghsu0107/go-random-chat/README.md

 Features:
 - Real-time communication and efficient websocket handling using [Melody](https://github.com/olahol/melody).
 - At-least-once delivery for message Pub/Sub using [Kafka](https://kafka.apache.org).
-- High performance and linear scalability.
+- Message retention for a certain period.
 - User matching with idempotency.
 - Message seen feature.
 - Auto-scroll to the first unseen message.